mtrupkin/AP_ItemViewerService/documentation/Technologies-Overview.md

 The item viewer service includes all of the JavaScript from Iris required to display items and accommodations.

 #### Configuration
-The App layer contains the logging
+The App layer contains the logging and application configuration files.

 ### Core
 The Core module contains the application's business logic.
 It contains the diagnostic API, item request processing logic, and the tool that checks for updated content packages on Amazon S3.